gurusharma/RFID/README.md

 \* Less than 30 Minutes if you follow the links provided in previous section

 From the breakdown above it is clear that the project does not take very long to complete.
-If you follow the instructions clearly and correctly and are dedicated, you can build your own prototype in less than a week.
+If you follow the instructions correctly and are dedicated, you can build your own prototype in less than a week.

 ### Mechanical Assembly
 The Parallax Serial RFID (Radio Frequency Identification) Card Reader (#28140) can be connected to any host microcontroller easily using only four connections.
 For the purpose of this project, I am using Raspberry Pi 2.
 There are 4 pins on the RFID reader and following table (from official documentation) lists their type and functionality: